Be inspired. Give kindness. Get fundraising.

 We couldn’t help people to find their way out of poverty and isolation without our supporters.
-There are many fun and easy ways you can raise funds for our work and we’re here to help you every step of the way with whatever you decide to do.
+There are many fun and easy ways you can raise funds for the SVP and we’re here to help you every step of the way, whatever you decide to do.

 Up for a challenge?

 Marathons, mountain treks, abseils, sleep outs, sponsored swims.
 Whatever kind of challenge suits your personality, fitness level and interests, there’s bound to be one out there for you.

 Stay safe while fundraising

 Whatever you choose to do, please make sure that it’s legal, safe and you take steps to ensure everyone else involved is safe!
 You can use our Just Giving page to set up your event and invite your friends, family and work associates to sponsor you.

 Get inspired: Warrington to Liverpool sponsored bike ride

 The Two Daves, Gilby & Darbyshire, accompanied Andrew Thorley on their SVP ride to the Metropolitan Cathedral.
 Read their story here for inspiration.